ReptilePvP/Snap2Sell/FEATURES.md

 ---

-**Snap2Sell** - Transform your visual world into valuable insights! 📸✨
+**Snapalyze** - Transform your visual world into valuable insights! 📸✨